-Science, Tech, Math › Science Plastic Definition and Examples in Chemistry Plastic is any synthetic or semisynthetic organic polymer Share Flipboard Email Print mali maeder / Pexels Science Chemistry Chemistry In Everyday Life Basics Chemical Laws Molecules Periodic Table Projects & Experiments Scientific Method Biochemistry Physical Chemistry Medical Chemistry Famous Chemists Activities for Kids Abbreviations & Acronyms Biology Physics Geology Astronomy Weather & Climate By Anne Marie Helmenstine, Ph.D.
+Science, Tech, Math › Science Plastic Definition and Examples in Chemistry Share Flipboard Email Print mali maeder / Pexels Science Chemistry Chemistry In Everyday Life Basics Chemical Laws Molecules Periodic Table Projects & Experiments Scientific Method Biochemistry Physical Chemistry Medical Chemistry Famous Chemists Activities for Kids Abbreviations & Acronyms Biology Physics Geology Astronomy Weather & Climate By Anne Marie Helmenstine, Ph.D.
 Chemistry Expert Ph.D., Biomedical Sciences, University of Tennessee at Knoxville B.A., Physics and Mathematics, Hastings College Dr. Helmenstine holds a Ph.D. in biomedical sciences and is a science writer, educator, and consultant.
 She has taught science courses at the high school, college, and graduate levels. our editorial process Facebook Facebook Twitter Twitter Anne Marie Helmenstine, Ph.D.
-Updated July 08, 2019 Have you ever wondered about the chemical composition of plastic or how it is made?
+Updated April 10, 2020 Have you ever wondered about the chemical composition of plastic or how it is made?
 Here's a look at what plastic is and how it is formed.
 Plastic Definition and Composition Plastic is any synthetic or semisynthetic organic polymer.
 In other words, while other elements might be present, plastics always include carbon and hydrogen.
 While plastics may be made from just about any organic polymer, most industrial plastic is made from petrochemicals.
 Thermoplastics and thermosetting polymers are the two types of plastic.
 The name "plastic" refers to the property of plasticity, the ability to deform without breaking.
-The polymer used to make a plastic is almost always mixed with additives, including colorants, plasticizers, stabilizers, fillers, and reinforcements.
-These additives affect the chemical composition, chemical properties, and mechanical properties of a plastic, along with its cost.
+The polymer used to make plastic is almost always mixed with additives, including colorants, plasticizers, stabilizers, fillers, and reinforcements.
+These additives affect the chemical composition, chemical properties, and mechanical properties of plastic, as well as its cost.
 Thermosets and Thermoplastics Thermosetting polymers, also known as thermosets, solidify into a permanent shape.
-They are amorphous and are considered to have infinite molecular weight.
+They are amorphous and considered to have infinite molecular weight.
 Thermoplastics, on the other hand, can be heated and remolded over and over again.
 Some thermoplastics are amorphous, while some have a partially crystalline structure.
-Thermoplastics typically have a molecular weight between 20,000 to 500,000 amu.
+Thermoplastics typically have a molecular weight between 20,000 to 500,000 amu (atomic mass unit).
 Examples of Plastics Plastics are often referred to by the acronyms for their chemical formulas: Polyethylene terephthalate: PET or PETEHigh-density polyethylene: HDPEPolyvinyl chloride: PVCPolypropylene: PPPolystyrene: PSLow-density polyethylene: LDPE Properties of Plastics The properties of plastics depend on the chemical composition of the subunits, the arrangement of these subunits, and the processing method.
-All plastics are polymers, but not all polymers are plastic.
-Plastic polymers consist of chains of linked subunits, called monomers.
+All plastics are polymers but not all polymers are plastic.
+Plastic polymers consist of chains of linked subunits called monomers.
 If identical monomers are joined, it forms a homopolymer.
-Difference monomers link to form copolymers.
+Different monomers link to form copolymers.
 Homopolymers and copolymers may be either straight chains or branched chains.
-Here are some other properties: Plastics are usually solids.
+Other properties of plastics include: Plastics are usually solids.
 They may be amorphous solids, crystalline solids, or semicrystalline solids (crystallites).Plastics are usually poor conductors of heat and electricity.
-Most are insulators with a high dielectric strength.Glassy polymers tend to be stiff (e.g., polystyrene).
+Most are insulators with high dielectric strength.Glassy polymers tend to be stiff (e.g., polystyrene).
 However, thin sheets of these polymers can be used as films (e.g., polyethylene).Nearly all plastics display elongation when they are stressed that is not recovered after the stress is removed.
 This is called "creep."
 Plastics tend to be durable, with a slow rate of degradation.
 Interesting Plastic Facts Additional facts about plastics: The first completely synthetic plastic was Bakelite, made in 1907 by Leo Baekeland.
-Baekeland also coined the word "plastics."The word "plastic" comes from the Greek word plastikos, which means that it can be shaped or molded.Approximately a third of the plastic that is produced is used to make packaging.
+He also coined the word "plastics."The word "plastic" comes from the Greek word plastikos, which means it can be shaped or molded.Approximately a third of the plastic that is produced is used to make packaging.
 Another third is used for siding and piping.Pure plastics are generally insoluble in water and nontoxic.
 However, many of the additives in plastics are toxic and may leach into the environment.
 Examples of toxic additives include phthalates.
 Nontoxic polymers may also degrade into chemicals when they are heated.